U.S. banks gird for mad grab of another $310 billion in new small business aid

 Created as part of a $2.3 trillion congressional economic relief package, the program kicked off on April 3 with an initial $349 billion in funding which was quickly exhausted in less than two weeks.
 The program allows small businesses hurt by the coronavirus to apply for government-guaranteed loans with participating banks.
 Those loans will be forgiven if they are used to cover payroll costs, subject to some conditions.

-Given the pent-up demand, banking groups said they were worried that the flood of new applications would strain the SBA’s loan processing system which ground to a halt several times during the first round, bankers said at the time.
+Given the pent-up demand, banking groups on Sunday said they were worried that the flood of new applications would strain the SBA’s loan processing system, which ground to a halt several times during the first round, bankers said at the time.

 “Everybody is going to go through the same one-inch pipeline,” said Richard Hunt, chief executive of the Consumer Bankers Association.
 “It’ll be every bank for themselves.”

-On Sunday, the SBA said it would try to mitigate that problem by announcing that banks could submit a minimum of 15,000 applications in a one-off bulk file, leaving smaller lenders left to battle with the SBA’s clunky online portal.
+On Sunday, the SBA said it would try to mitigate that problem by announcing that banks could submit a minimum of 15,000 applications in a one-off bulk file, leaving smaller lenders to battle with the clunky E-Tran system.

-That could also create a dilemma for some banks as to whether to start processing their backlog on Monday, or wait for more applications so they can submit a one-time bulk submission.
+“This site can’t be reached,” however, was the message those bankers saw on Monday morning when trying to access the system, several bankers said on social media.

+Amid the rush to get funds out the door, the first round of the program was also hobbled by technology and paperwork issues.

-The SBA and the U.S. Treasury appeared to try to address those worries on Sunday by imposing a $60 billion cap on the amount of funds a lender can process under the scheme, although few if any banks are likely to hit that high ceiling.
+The SBA and the U.S. Treasury appeared to try to address those worries on Sunday by imposing a $60 billion cap on the amount of funds a lender can process under the program, although few, if any, banks are likely to hit that high ceiling during the second round.

-“The banks have been less than helpful in all this,” said Brian Rindos of Maryland after care provider Kids Adventures, who tried more than nine lenders after several turned him away or ignored him altogether.
-On Friday, he said he received tentative approval.
+“The banks have been less than helpful in all this,” said Brian Rindos of Maryland, owner of care provider Kids Adventures, who tried more than nine lenders after several turned him away or ignored him altogether.
+On Friday, he said he received tentative approval for a loan but was waiting for confirmation.